lullaby1024/Anomaly_Detection/README.md

 # Anomaly Detection
 ## Introduction
-- This project applies LSTM autoencoders in Keras to detect anomalies with the S&P 500 time series data.
+- This project applies LSTM autoencoders in Keras and other unsupervised algorithms (Isolation Forest, One-class SVM, DBSCAN) to detect anomalies with the S&P 500 time series data.
 By detecting anomalies, this project aims to answer questions like when one should sell/buy a stock and how early can one capture the anomalies in order to make a decision.

 ## Data Ingestion
 - **Data Source**: [S&P500 Daily Prices 1986-2018](https://www.kaggle.com/pdquant/sp500-daily-19862018).